 - Asthma medications, antihistamines, pain relievers, sedatives, antidepressants and calcium channel blockers

 - Congenital abnormalities

-A hiatal hernia can also cause acid reflux.
-This type of hernia occurs when the upper part of the stomach pushes through the diaphragm, a sheet of muscle that separates the abdomen from the chest.
-Learn about UC Irvine Health hernia services ›
+Acid reflux may also be caused by a hiatal hernia, in which the upper part of the stomach pushes through the diaphragm, a sheet of muscle separating the abdomen from the chest.
+Learn about UCI Health hernia services ›

 Learn more about GERD ›